commercialhaskell/stack/doc/faq.md

     stack exec "--" cabal --version

 This is known to be a problem on Windows 7, but seems to be fixed on Windows 10.

+# Does stack also install the system/C libraries that some Cabal packages depend on?

+No, this is out of scope.